[Top 4 Methods] How to Recover Files Deleted by CHKDSK

 Common Scenarios Leading to File Deletion

-You might open your drive only to see folders gone or empty.
-This often means CHKDSK relocated files into a "Found" folder.
+Missing Folders and Directories: You might open your drive only to see folders gone or empty.
+This often means CHKDSK relocated fragments into a hidden "Found" folder.

 Can You Recover Files Deleted by CHKDSK?